SatelliteApplicationsCatapult/odc-product-docker-images/README.md

 Docker image to routinely generate derived EO products using the [Open Data Cube](https://www.opendatacube.org/) and [Dask](https://dask.org/).
 YAML metadata for indexing derived products into the Open Data Cube is also created as part of the process.

-:warning: For operational deployments with [Kubernetes](https://kubernetes.io/), please visit the [Helm Charts repo](https://github.com/SatelliteApplicationsCatapult/helm-charts) instead. :warning:
+:warning: For production deployments , please visit the [Helm Charts repo](https://github.com/SatelliteApplicationsCatapult/helm-charts) instead :warning:

 ## Building and pushing to Docker Hub